 As individuals continue to abuse methamphetamine, they begin to pay less attention to their self-care, and sores can become infected.
 In addition, these individuals often do not eat properly, bathe, maintain personal hygiene, etc., and this can make the situation worse.
 Those who get into the recovery and quit using meth may require dermatological treatments to treat some of the damage.

 Do You Have Questions? | We Are More Than Happy to Provide Answers

 In addition, the ADA reports that chronic meth abusers also often have very poor diets that include sugary foods, fatty foods, and extensive consumption of junk food, such as soda, which contribute to the above issues.

 Methamphetamine-associated psychosis (MAP) is a psychotic disorder that is caused by the use of crystal meth.
-MAP presents similar to schizophrenia in that individuals experience hallucinations and/or delusions.
-The hallucinations associated with MAT can be:
+MAP presents similarly to schizophrenia in that individuals experience hallucinations and/or delusions.
+The hallucinations associated with MAP can be: